lirazel: ([btvs] there were never such devoted)

 So her thoughts are: too scary, not enough ladies.
 She surprises me sometimes.
 Often in good ways.

-lirazel: ([btvs] there were never such devoted)
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([btvs] there were never such devoted)

 Okay, so I asked Lil Sis again what she thought about Supernatural, and the conversation went something like this: